parisepigenetics/RASflow_EDC/README.md

 ### Differential expression analysis and visualization

 Finally you have to set the parameters for the differential expression analysis.
-You have to define the comparisons you want to do (pairs of conditions).
+You have to define the comparisons you want to do (pairs of conditions) and to choose if you want to use [edgeR](https://bioconductor.org/packages/release/bioc/manuals/edgeR/man/edgeR.pdf) or [DESeq2](https://bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf).

 ```yaml
 # ================== Configuration for DEA ==================